 NHS Trust to appear in court over death of baby 23 minutes after birth

-The trust is also currently being investigated for wide-ranging failures in its maternity care by senior midwife, Donna Ockenden.
+Nottingham University Hospitals NHS Trust also investigated for wide-ranging failures in maternity care by senior midwife Donna Ockenden

-An NHS Trust will appear in court on Wednesday over the death of a baby who died just 23 minutes after being born.
+An NHS Trust is due to appear in court over the death of a baby who died just 23 minutes after being born.

 Nottingham University Hospitals NHS Trust is being prosecuted by the Care Quality Commission (CQC) over the death of Wynter Sophia Andrews, who died on September 15 2019.